coral-cloud/coral-rtc/docs/ios-android.md

 >
 > So you do not need to build a cordova or ionic application.

-Here is list of all cordova/iosnic demos:
+Here is list of all cordova/iosnic apps:

 * https://github.com/muaz-khan/cordova-mobile-apps